eclab/edisyn/README.md

 3. Choose "Allow Apps Downloaded from: ANYWHERE"
 4. Quit System Preferences

 Now you should be able to run Edisyn.
 Please let me know if this works.
+Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

-## Installation and Running on Windows
+### Installation and Running on Windows

 I don't know.
 But you may be able to download the jar file located in the "jar" directory and double-click on it.
 Tell me if this works.

-## Installation and Running on Linux
+### Installation and Running on Linux

 1. Install the Java tools if you don't have them (openjdk).